GlaivePro/Ajaxable/README.md

 This `.form-group` will then get class `has-error` added and `span.error-block.help-block` appended with the message.

 ### Deleter
-Click on `.ajaxable-delete` will remove an item specified in `data-*` attributes.
+A click on `.ajaxable-delete` will remove an item specified in `data-*` attributes.
 HTML will also get removed if you wrap it (including the button) in `.ajaxable-row`.

 ```html
 <table>